 Amy Herbitter is music director and recorderist for the Morris Consort, a group she helped found in 1998, appearing in performances from New York to Boston.
 In 2004 Amy presented her solo New York recital debut.
 She continues to appear as a soloist in New Jersey and Pennsylvania as well as coaching and conducting playing sessions for chapters of the American Recorder Society in Connecticut, New Jersey, and New York.
 In addition, Amy performs on classical and folk guitar in solo performances in these areas.
 More recently she has focused on bringing the music of these instruments in concerts for residents of assisted living facilities all over New Jersey.
-She teaches recorder and guitar privately.
-Amy can be reached at email@example.com
+She teaches the recorder, as well as guitar, remotely, for individual students or for groups.
+Amy can be reached at firstname.lastname@example.org

 2020 Meeting Dates

 6:30 – 7:00 Meet and Greet.
 Set up music stands, chairs, etc.

 7:00 – 9:00 Rehearse

 - March 30